dsaiontz/CS4641_ML_Project/MidtermReport.md

 # Distribution of Work

 David Saiontz: Find and add 25 images to dataset, wrote the K-Means clustering method and added programatic determination of elbow in elbow method.
 Also helped in creating the single powerpoint slide for touchpoint 2.

+Spencer Shook: Found 25 images for the dataset, came up with initial project idea and helped to define project goals and methods, assisted in creating powerpoint fortouchpoint 2, presented progress for touchpoint 2.